- Contact information

 Township, Section and Grants-of-Land data are from the DNR's 1:24,000-scale Landnet database.

 While every effort has been made to accurately show public access lands in Wisconsin, the maps quickly become out of date as land is acquired or sold by various agencies.
-The atlas and county maps are expected to be updated every two years.
+While the county PDF maps are expected to be updated every two weeks, the atlas is required to be updated every two years.

 No warranty, express or implied, is made regarding accuracy, completeness, or legality of the information herein.
 The boundaries depicted on these maps may not represent the legal ownership boundaries of any property.
 The delineation of legal boundaries may only be conducted by a licensed surveyor.